-\textbf{Computational Complexity.} In layer $l$, the contextual module is designed to model $q_\phi(\mathbf{E}^l_{\mathbf{x}}|\mathbf{x}^{l-1})$ where $\mathbf{x}^l$ is derived from natural language; hence, learning features from scratch becomes both non-trivial and computationally expensive.
-To mitigate this issue, we follow \cite{fan2021contextualdropoutefficientsampledependent} and take advantage of the main model by feeding $\mathbf{z}^l$ into the contextual module instead.
+\textbf{Reducing contextual module complexity through feature reuse.} In layer $l$, the contextual module is designed to model $q_{\boldsymbol{\phi}}(\mathbf{E}^l_{\mathbf{x}}|\mathbf{x}^{l-1})$ where $\mathbf{x}^l$ is derived from natural language; hence, learning features from scratch becomes both non-trivial and computationally expensive.
+To mitigate this issue, we follow \cite{fan2021contextual} and take advantage of the main model by feeding $\mathbf{z}^l$ into the contextual module instead.
 Additional computational cost of $\mathcal{O}(r^4)$, stems from the auxiliary network $h^l_\varphi$, whose fully connected layers have size $C=\mathcal{O}(r^2) \ll d$.
 This overhead is minimal compared to the main model's per-layer operation cost of $\mathcal{O}(d^2)$.
 As a result, we can efficiently estimate uncertainty at the sample level in a low-dimensional space, sidestepping the costly feature-learning burden within the contextual modules during fine-tuning.